xweiser/table_football_counter/README.md

 	1) Show in alphanummeric numbers the amount of goals achieved by each team
 	2) Play a sound once one team has achieved the required goals (5,6 or 10)
 	3) Indicate on the display that the maximum required goals ((5,6 or 10) have been achieved.
-  4) ndicate with an RBG light that the maximum required goals ((5,6 or 10) have been achieved.
+  	4) Indicate with an RBG light that the maximum required goals ((5,6 or 10) have been achieved.
+	5) Enable to manually add or substract a goal
-	5) tbd
+	6) tbd

 Nice to have or Future Requirement : Add a OBDII Adapter to the car and read motor values, speed, etc

 ## Non Functional Requirements
-	1) The system shall indicate if connected to the cloud services
+	1) The system shall enable testing the motion sensors
-	2) The system shall enable debugging (Add display?)
+	2) The system shall enable debugging (show errors in case sensors are not connected)
-	3) Test the power-loss function
+	3) Test the RGB lighting
 	4) Test the alarming of the system
-	5) Create an error and event Log- that can be analyzed later on
+	5) (Create an error and event Log- that can be analyzed later on)
-	6) The pcb board must have electrical contact pads to enable connecting measruement devices such as an oszilloscope for error detection (dont know the right wording)
-	7) The board reset function needs to be accessible to the user (to reboot the board)
+	6) The board reset function needs to be accessible to the user (to reboot the board)
-	8) In observation mode (no person in the campingcar) the display shall be deactived to save battery power (in case of main power loss) the system shall communicate to the cloud as long as possible